 6. In the Dog-house

 To say that you are in trouble or not in favour at the moment.
-Told about a naughty dog having to be commanded to go the kennel as punishment for a misdemeanor.
+Told about a naughty dog instructed to go the kennel as punishment for a misdemeanor.

 Often used to describe a husband who is unable to behave himself, and is therefore in trouble for his disgraceful conduct.
 We've all been there - I know I have!